-FSANZ has undertaken an assessment to determine whether the enzyme achieves its technological purpose in the quantity and form proposed to be used and to evaluate public health and safety concerns that may arise from its use.
+FSANZ has undertaken an assessment to determine whether the enzyme achieves the requested technological purpose in the quantity and form proposed to be used, and to evaluate public health and safety concerns associated with its use.

-FSANZ concludes that the proposed use of thermomycolin in the manufacture and/or processing of meat, vegetable and seafood products is consistent with its typical function of hydrolysing proteins in those foods.
-Analysis of the evidence provides adequate assurance that the use of the enzyme, in the quantity and form proposed and consistent with Good Manufacturing Practice (GMP), is technologically justified.
+FSANZ concludes that the proposed use of the alpha-amylase enzyme in the brewing of beverages, production of potable alcohol and starch processing is consistent with its typical function of catalysing the breakdown of starch to sugars.
+Analysis of the evidence provides adequate assurance that the use of the enzyme, in the form and requested amount (i.e. at a level not higher than necessary to achieve the desired enzyme reaction according to Good Manufacturing Practice (GMP)), is technologically justified and has been demonstrated to be effective in achieving the stated purpose.

-Thermomycolin performs its technological purpose during the manufacture and/or processing of the nominated foods and is not performing a technological purpose in the final food, therefore functioning as a processing aid as defined in the Code.
-There are relevant identity and purity specifications for the enzyme in the Code.
+Alpha-amylase performs its technological purpose during the production of the nominated foods and is not performing a technological purpose in the final food, therefore functioning as a processing aid for the purposes of the Code.
+Relevant identity and purity specifications for the enzyme are included in the Code.

+No public health and safety concerns were identified in the assessment of alpha-amylase from GM B. licheniformis under the proposed conditions of use.
+A microbiological assessment concluded that B. licheniformis has a long history of safe use in food and is neither pathogenic nor toxigenic.
+A biotechnology assessment confirmed the genetic modification is as described and that the inserted gene has been stably introduced.
 A toxicological assessment combined with a dietary exposure assessment concluded the enzyme is safe under the proposed conditions of use.
 In the absence of any identifiable hazard, an acceptable daily intake (ADI) 'not specified' is appropriate.

-FSANZ has therefore prepared a draft variation to the Code, which if approved, would list the enzyme, thermomycolin (EC 3.4.21.65) sourced from T. reesei containing the thermomycolin gene from Malbranchea cinnamomea, in the table to subsection S18-9(3) of the Code as a permitted processing aid, used to catalyse the hydrolysis of peptide bonds during the manufacture and/or processing of meat, vegetable and seafood products.
-This permission would be subject to the condition that the amount of enzyme used must be consistent with GMP.
+FSANZ has therefore prepared a draft variation to the Code, which if approved, would list the enzyme, alpha-amylase (EC 3.2.1.1) sourced from B. licheniformis containing the alpha-amylase gene from a Cytophaga species, in the table to subsection S18-9(3) of the Code as a permitted processing aid.
+The enzyme would be permitted for use in brewing, the production of potable alcohol and starch processing.
+This permission would be subject to the condition that the maximum permitted level of the enzyme used is an amount consistent with GMP.

-FSANZ seeks submission on the draft variation.
+FSANZ seeks submissions on the draft variation.